nodejs/node-chakracore/README.md

 This project is an experimental fork of [nodejs/node-chakracore](https://github.com/nodejs/node-chakracore) bringing Node.js to mobile operating systems, as a library that can be embedded in mobile applications and frameworks.

-It currently only builds for Android (with V8), as a shared library for the `armeabi-v7a` architecture.
-Support for iOS and additional Android architectures are in the works and will be published soon.
+It currently only builds for Android (with V8), as a shared library for the `armeabi-v7a`, `x86`, `arm64-v8a` and `x86_64` architectures.
+Support for iOS is in the works and will be published soon.

 ##### Project Goals
 The goals of this project are: